microstudi/Silex-Grunt-Skeleton/README.md

 ## Using bower

-Once you have your copy of Bower installed you need to download/update the needed javascript libraries.
+Once you have your copy of Bower installed you need to download/update the needed Javascript libraries.
 To do so you may just execute in the path where you have your copy of the Silex-Skeleton code:

 ```